Elvis and the Underdogs

 Is it any good?

-Warm and lighthearted, ELVIS AND THE UNDERDOGS is also insightful in its portrayal of tween kids coping with real-life challenges, from parental pressure to dodging the school bully (who has a surprise or two himself).
+Warm and lighthearted, this tale is insightful in its portrayal of tween kids coping with real-life challenges, from parental pressure to dodging the school bully (who has a surprise or two himself).
 There are lots of appealing characters, from Benji's new friends Taisy and Alexander to the various adults in their lives, and they all learn a few things thanks to the influence of Elvis.

 Families can talk about...